lluppesms/activate.cicd.course/Labs/yml/03_Templates/readme.md

 * Goto Pipelines -> Pipelines
 * Find the pipeline from the previous task

-Before we proceed let us give it a better name.
+Before we proceed Let's give it a better name.

 * Click on the following button: